Colchester United FC Customer Charter

 Colchester United FC participates in the Academy scheme and Registered Players are admitted to all home league matches free of charge, subject to ticket availability.

-The Weston Homes Community Stadium is utilised by a broad cross-section of the local community.
+The JobServe Community Stadium is utilised by a broad cross-section of the local community.

 Colchester United FC will work with The Prostate Cancer Charity as part of the English Football League's official support.
 We will also back two local charities each year with an Official Charity Partner package, containing a host of benefits for the charities involved.